 - Treating customers fairly - at the press conference announcing the first set of special measures, on 11 March 2020, Andrew Bailey, Governor of the BoE, stressed that banks must treat their customers fairly: "[o]ne of the FCA's core principles is treating customers fairly.
 The system is now in a much more resilient state, we expect them to treat customers fairly, that is what must happen.
 They know that, they are in a position to do that, there should be no excuses.
 But we at the FCA and Bank of England will be watching this very carefully."

 - Financial system resilience – The BoE's financial policy summary record (FPSR) of the March 2020 FPC meetings was published on 24 March 2020.
 The focus, as expected, was on the financial stability risks facing the market as a result of the economic disruption caused by COVID-19.
 The FPSR highlighted the measures taken and noted that major UK banks are well placed to "withstand severe market and economic disruption".The BoE, FCA and HM Treasury also sent a joint letter to UK banks expressing their appreciation of the action already taken and highlighting the importance of implementing the various measures.
 In addition, the BoE and major UK banks released a joint statement assuring the public that they are in a strong position to provide support and highlighting the range of measures for household and business, which give enormous scope to the financial system during these extraordinary times.
 In a speech published on 9 June 2020, Sir Jon Cunliffe, Deputy Governor for Financial Stability, discussed the financial systems resilience.
 He noted the banking system has been able to absorb a very sharp financial market shock and considerable resilience remains in the core banking system.
 In his speech he noted that further COVID-19 developments could cause financial instability to return and a particular focus will be on the usability of the capital and liquidity buffers intended to absorb a tail event shock.
+On 6 August 2020, the FPSR of the FPC meetings on 29 July and 3 August 2020 was published.
+The FPC discussed the performance of the UK financial system during the coronavirus pandemic, noting the resilience that has been built up since the 2008 global financial crisis alongside the policy responses from the government and the BoE.
+The FPC reviewed the outlook for financial stability as the COVID-19 shock evolves, by considering the impact on banks, markets and equity finance for companies.

-- Reduction in Bank Rate and new Term Funding Scheme (TFSME) – at a special meeting on 19 March 2020, The Monetary Policy Committee (MPC) voted to reduce the Bank Rate from 0.25% to 0.1% (a record low) and extended the newly introduced TFSME (which provided additional incentives for SMEs) by increasing the Initial Borrowing Allowance from 5% to 10%.
+- Reduction in Bank Rate and new Term Funding Scheme (TFSME) – at a special meeting on 19 March 2020, The MPC voted to reduce the Bank Rate from 0.25% to 0.1% (a record low) and extended the newly introduced TFSME (which provided additional incentives for SMEs) by increasing the Initial Borrowing Allowance from 5% to 10%.
 The MPC also voted unanimously to increase the BoE's holdings of UK government bonds and sterling non-financial investment-grade corporate bonds by £200 billion.
 The various measures, backed by the issuance of central bank reserves, are intended to support consumer confidence, increase liquidity in the market and incentivise banks and building societies to support SMEs that typically bear the brunt of market contractions.
 Further, on 2 May 2020, the BoE stated that TFSME participants will in future be able to extend the term of some of the funding accessed via the TFSME to align with the 6-year term of loans made through the BBLS.

 - Systemic Risk Buffer – on 9 April 2020, the PRA announced its decision to maintain ring-fenced banks Systemic Risk Buffer rate as set in December 2019.
 The rate will be reassessed in December 2021 to take into account the impact of COVID-19 on firms' balance sheets.